MoanCo is a workwear company selling personal protective equipment (PPE) such as hard hats and coveralls to the energy sector.

-Alternatively the products may be added to the website to provide a more integrated look and feel.
+Alternatively, the client can add the products to the website to provide a more integrated look and feel.

 If they decide to integrate the Golf and Leisurewear this will expand the product catalog substantially.

 There will be a requirement for several B2B shops.
-Each will be password protected and complete invisible to search engines.
-In the current website access is granted by making each user account a member of a particular group.
+Each will be under password protection and complete invisible to search engines.
+In the current website, the shops can grant the access by making each user account a member of a particular group.
 I believe similar functionality is available via the multi-shop feature of Magneto?

 The categories will match the B2C shopping cart shown in 1.1.2 but will contain some extra products.
 All of the items will have different prices depending on who the buyer is – for example 20% less than the standard price.
 This is because each buyer negotiates a different product price before becoming a client.
 This is sensitive information and this is why it needs to be hidden from everyone except those who have been authorised to purchase.

 Each B2B product will have multiple stock codes – one for seller and the other for the buyer.
 However, the same product may appear in several shops so their may be several buyer stock codes.
 The correct buyer stock code would need to appear on the buyers shop.
 With the others hidden.